yatharth-2906/crophawk-api/README.md

 # CropHawk Public API

 ## Overview
-The CropHawk Public API provides developers with seamless access to our machine learning models for agriculture-related predictions and recommendations.
+This is the Public API of CropHawk, designed to enable developers to seamlessly integrate and utilize our machine learning models.

 ## Base URL
 ```